 Education

-Technology integration into the classroom now and into the future #BringItOn” I was standing outside the middle school talking with the technology guy for both the middle school and the high school a while back.
+Technology integration – now and future #BringItOn” I was standing outside the middle school talking with the technology guy for both the middle school and the high school a while back.
 Really great guy, a family man, well respected for his work with the school district.
 We were discussing the issue of Bringing Your Own Devices (BOD) to school, and how that would affect, not just the lives of the students, but his IT department, and all the teachers at both schools.
 While I am tremendously happy for our district, I also understand the challenges we face with technology.
-New Technology and Education New technology creates volumes of work for those in IT,…
+New Technology and Education New technology creates volumes of work for those in IT, as well as for…

 Making The Grade – It’s Crunch Time!